jasonppy/jasonppy.github.io/_pages/landing.md

 permalink: /
 ---

 Hey!
 I'm Puyuan Peng.
-I'm a first year PhD student in computer science at UT Austin.
+I'm a second year PhD student in computer science at UT Austin.
 I'm very fortunate to have [David Harwath](https://www.cs.utexas.edu/~harwath/) as my advisor and I'm with the [Speech, Audio, and Language Technologies (SALT) Lab](http://saltlab.cs.utexas.edu/).
 Before coming to Austin, I did my master's in statistics at the University of Chicago, where I spent a wonderful summer working with [Karen Livescu](https://home.ttic.edu/~klivescu/) and [Herman Kamper](https://www.kamperh.com/).
 I did my undergrad in Math and Applied Math at Beijing Normal University.

 In my free time, I like to workout and [sing](https://youtu.be/h-7TFc5pBuk).